 London is an excellent location for finding employment as a business psychologist.
 There are also opportunities available in other locations in Europe and the Middle East.

-In the USA, conclusive relevant data is not readily available about which location is best.
+In the U.S., conclusive relevant data is not readily available about which location is best.
 The field of business psychology is poised for future growth, but no one can predict exactly where the growth will occur.
 The best locations for the closely related field of industrial-organizational psychology are Washington, D.C. and its surrounding suburbs, Massachusetts, Pennsylvania, Ohio and California.

 Many business psychologists are independent contractors and consultants.
 If you’re willing to travel, you can set up a consulting business with headquarters in your location of choice.